tednaleid/sublime-EasyMotion/README.md

 ## Usage

-To use the plugin, press the SublimeJump shortcut followed by the case-sensitive character that you'd like to jump to.
-By default, the shortcut is `cmd-;` on OSX and `ctrl-;` on Linux/Windows.
+### Jump to any visible character

+    cmd-;   <character>   // OSX
+    ctrl-;  <character>   // Linux/Windows

+it will label all instances of that character with a unique value in `a-zA-Z0-9`, type it and it will jump you to it.

+#### Example

-So if you were editing this class, and your cursor is at the end of the file
+The cursor is at the end of the file and we want to jump to the beginning of the `realpart` variable on line 3

 ![SublimeJump Begin](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_begin.png)

-if you wanted to go to the beginning of the `realpart` variable on line 3, instead of hitting the up arrow twice and scrolling over to the r (or grabbing your mouse), you could press `cmd-;` followed by `r`.
+Instead of hitting the up arrow twice and scrolling over to the r (or grabbing your mouse), you could press `cmd-;` followed by `r`.
 That will transform your file into this (notice that each instance of `r` has been turned into one of `a-zA-Z0-9`):

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_middle.png)